Transforming Security: Identity as Code and Policy as Code

 ---|---|---|

-Key Benefit | Automation of identity management | Automation of compliance enforcement |
+Key Benefit | Automation of identity lifecycle management, consistency, and reduced errors. | Automation of compliance enforcement, consistent security posture, risk reduction. |

-Integration | CI/CD for identity deployment | CI/CD for policy enforcement |
+Integration | CI/CD for identity provisioning/deprovisioning and updates. | CI/CD for policy validation during deployments, runtime policy enforcement. |

 Types and Categories